Microsoft plans to launch dedicated Xbox cloud gaming hardware – TechCrunch

 Microsoft will soon launch a dedicated device for game streaming, the company announced today.
-It’s also working with a number of TV manufacturers to build the Xbox experience right into their internet-connected screens and Microsoft plans to bring build cloud gaming to the PC Xbox app later this year, too, with a focus on play-before-you-buy scenarios.
+It’s also working with a number of TV manufacturers to build the Xbox experience right into their internet-connected screens and Microsoft plans to bring cloud gaming to the PC Xbox app later this year, too, with a focus on play-before-you-buy scenarios.

 It’s unclear what these new game streaming devices will look like.
 Microsoft didn’t provide any further details.
-But chances are, we’re talking about either a Chromecast-like streaming stick or a small Apple TV-like box.
+But chances are we’re talking about either a Chromecast-like streaming stick or a small Apple TV-like box.
 So far, we also don’t know which TV manufacturers it will partner with.

 It’s no secret that Microsoft is bullish about cloud gaming.
 With Xbox Game Pass Ultimate, it’s already making it possible for its subscribers to play more than 100 console games on Android, streamed from the Azure cloud, for example.
 In a few weeks, it’ll open cloud gaming in the browser on Edge, Chrome and Safari, to all Xbox Game Pass Ultimate subscribers (it’s currently in limited beta).
 And it is bringing Game Pass Ultimate to Australia, Brazil, Mexico and Japan later this year, too.